You are viewing the documentation for Blueriq 17. Documentation for other versions is available in our documentation directory.

 • Use the exit events to handle timeouts, client errors (http status code 4xx), and server errors (http status code 5xx).

-• If there is a need to distinguish on a more specific http status code than the aforemantioned ranges, you can use the header in the REST service to map the status code with the name "Status" to the profile.
+• If there is a need to distinguish on a more specific http status code than the aforementioned ranges, you can use the header in the REST service to map the status code with the name "Status" to the profile.

 Exit events